 We study the neuroscience of memory and decision making.

-Developing computational models that predict human decisions and the deliberative processes underlying them.
-These models formalize our knowledge of neuroscience and cognitive science in the mathematical languages of reinforcement learning, Bayesian inference, and neural networks.
+We build computational models capable of predicting complex human decisions.
+These models formalize our knowledge of neuroscience and cognitive science, and in particular the interdependence between learning, memory, and planning.
+Our models are typically formalized in the mathematical languages of reinforcement learning, Bayesian inference, and neural networks.

-Validating these models with behavioral data from decision making experiments, conducted either in our lab (human behavior and neuroimaging) or by collaborators (animal electrophysiology).
+We validate our models using behavioral and neural data from decision making experiments, conducted either in our lab (human behavior and neuroimaging) or by collaborators (animal electrophysiology).